Rob Stuart – integrative therapist / counselor in Utrecht

 I passionately believe that everyone can and should benefit from therapy, which I regard as the key to personal change.
 Those who suffer mentally, emotionally and spiritually should not be stigmatised but embraced and nurtured.

 After recovering my balance, I worked in various professions for nearly 20 years, including technical writing, public relations, translating and editing, radio journalism, human rights work, and general and academic English teaching.
 Despite my successes, passion and vocation were lacking.

-When I was 50 it suddenly dawned on me that I wanted to re-train as a therapist.
-The positive trigger was the stab of jealousy I felt when a friend told me she was going to train as a therapist.
-I had a goal; my life made sense again; I realised that many challenging and painful experiences had been preparing me for this step.
+When I was 50 it suddenly dawned on me that re-training as a therapist was my way ahead.
+The positive trigger was a stab of jealousy I felt when a friend told me she was going to train as an integrative therapist.
+I had a goal; my life made sense again!
+I realised that many challenging and painful experiences had been preparing me for this step.

 In 2012, I completed my professional training at the Dutch Academy for Psychotherapy in Amsterdam.
 It was a difficult but enormously enriching learning experience that gave my personal development a great impulse.